Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 A folded cheesecloth.

-Should you wet your paper coffee filters before using them?
+Should you rinse your paper coffee filters before using them?

-If you’re a coffee fan, you might have heard that wetting your paper coffee filter before using it is better.
+If you're a coffee enthusiast, you may have heard that rinsing your paper coffee filter before use can help.
 Is this true?

-You can read more about the three main reasons why you should always rinse your coffee filter in this article.
+Tip: Read more about the three main reasons to always rinse your coffee filter in this article.

 Key takeaways

-The Eco-Supure Filter is reusable, stainless steel, and compatible with several coffee makers.
+The Eco-Supure Filter is reusable, made of stainless steel, and compatible with a variety of coffee makers.

-Check out the RUOYING Eco Sopure Coffee Filter on Amazon today:
+Check out the RUOYING Eco Sopure Coffee Filter:

 I earn a commission if you make a purchase, at no additional cost to you.